What Does Medicare Part B Cover?

 You usually will not pay extra for preventative services.
 Below is a sample of the preventive services covered by Medicare Part B. Additional services not listed here may also be available.

-Some of the preventative services covered are: alcohol misuse screenings, bone density measurements, cardiovascular disease screenings, mammograms, cancer screenings (such as for cervical, colorectal, prostate, etc.) diabetes screenings, depression screenings, diabetes screenings, flu shots, glaucoma tests (if you are considered to be at high risk for this disease), pneumococcal shot, and a yearly “wellness” visit.
+Some of the preventative services covered are: alcohol misuse screenings, bone density measurements, cardiovascular disease screenings, mammograms, cancer screenings (such as for cervical, colorectal, prostate, etc.), depression screenings, diabetes screenings, flu shots, glaucoma tests (if you are considered to be at high risk for this disease), pneumococcal shot, and a yearly “wellness” visit.

 Other Medically Necessary Services

 There are other items covered by Part B in addition to preventive services.
 For many of these items, a deductible may apply, and you may pay 20 percent of the Medicare-approved cost.
 For this reason, many people also have a Medicare Supplement policy, sometimes called a Medigap policy, to help cover the “gaps” in coverage.

 Here are some other items covered by Part B which may be subject to the deductible and co-pay: ambulance services, cardiac rehabilitation, a portion of outpatient chemotherapy, implanted defibrillator, diabetes supplies, durable medical equipment (like oxygen equipment, wheelchairs, walkers), certain types of medically necessary home health services, kidney dialysis and supplies, physical therapy, second surgical opinions, tests such as MRIs, CT scans, EKG/ECGs, and a CPAP trial (for up to three months) if you have been diagnosed with obstructive sleep apnea.

 Medicare Part B also covers most lab services such as blood tests, urinalysis, and tests on tissue samples.
 Usually, you will not pay extra for these lab services.